 Environmental factors that influence immune disorders

-A detailed history of sun exposure over the life course (for every year of age) and also use an objective measure of cumulative sun exposure – silicone rubber casts of the skin on the back of the hand – to measure past sun exposure is taken for each case.
+A detailed history of sun exposure over the life course (for every year of age) has been gathered for each case and an objective measure of cumulative sun exposure has also been used – silicone rubber casts of the skin on the back of the hand to measure sun damage to the skin.

-Early results indicate that healthy controls tend to have higher levels of skin damage on the back of the hand (reflecting higher sun exposure) than those with a first clinical diagnosis of demyelination.
-Preliminary results indicate that higher levels of past sun exposure may reduce the risk of developing FDEs.
+The results indicate that healthy control individuals tend to have higher levels of skin damage on the back of the hand (reflecting higher sun exposure) than those with a first clinical diagnosis of demyelination.
+This suggests that higher levels of past sun exposure may reduce the risk of developing FDEs.

-Most participants in the Ausimmune Study had blood taken for a vitamin D level.
-In preliminary analyses of these results, individuals with a first clinical diagnosis of CNS demyelination tended to have lower levels of vitamin D, than their age and sex matched healthy controls.
+Most participants in the AusImmune Study also had blood taken for a vitamin D level and this showed that individuals with a first clinical diagnosis of CNS demyelination tended to have lower levels of vitamin D, than age and sex-matched healthy control individuals.

-Virology experts at Westmead Hospital and at the Queensland Institute of Medical Research are currently analysing blood from a subset of 446 participants (cases and matched controls) to examine infection with two herpes viruses, Epstein Barr virus and Human Herpes virus 6.
-These analyses will determine if cases are more likely to have had past infection with these viruses or some type of aberrant response to infection with them.
+Virology experts at Westmead Hospital and at the Queensland Institute of Medical Research have also analysed blood from a subset of 446 participants (cases and matched controls) to investigate infection with two herpes viruses, Epstein Barr virus (EBV) and Human Herpes virus 6.
+This work has revealed that a past history of infection with EBV is a strong risk factor for the onset of FDE.

-The new AusLong study will continue to follow participating cases with annual telephone reviews and with a 5 year face-to-face review and MRI scan.
+The ongoing extension of AusImmune, (AusLong), is continuing to follow and analyse data from participating individuals with annual telephone reviews and face-to-face reviews and MRI scans every 5 years, out to 15 years.
 This will allow further determination of any environmental and genetic factors important in the progression from FDE to MS or progression of disability in MS – or indeed why some people with an FDE never go on to have another event.

-The Ausimmune Study has been a unique study in a unique setting globally to shed light on environmental risk factors for this debilitating and disabling neurological disease.
+The Ausimmune Study and its follow-up studies have been uniquely powerful in shedding light on environmental risk factors for this potentially debilitating and disabling neurological disease.